 Exit Intent will cause the form to display when we detect the visitor is about to leave the page.
 Since this is based on mouse cursor placement, exit intent may not work reliably on mobile devices.
 (We cover this more in the last section.)

-Scroll percentage will cause the form to display once the visitor has scrolled down X% of the page.
+Scroll percentage will cause the form to display once the visitor has scrolled a set percentage down the page.

-Timing will cause the form to display once the visitor has been on the page for X number of seconds.
+Timing will cause the form to display once the visitor has been on the page for a set number of seconds.